|

 well-known bioinformatics and drug design softwares (BWA, DOCK, SOAP3-dp,

 SOAPdenovo, SOAPsnp etc.) are developed and running on TH-2.
-The talk

 Short Bio: